Peanut Butter and Jelly Oatmeal Muffins

 With just a handful of ingredients listed, I decided that any cheese filling I made would have the carrots and goat cheese mentioned but I added butternut squash because it is also a sweet veggie.
 I added a sweet onion because I rarely make anything without onion.
 I roasted the veggies since I knew that would make them sweeter and I wanted them cooked and soft to make the filling.
 I needed the stock to loosen up the veggie mix but I added cream for some richness.
 As soon as I tasted that puree I knew I was going to love this dish!

 The rigatoni took a little thought when shopping.
 There is a huge difference in size on rigatoni and if you are going to pipe filling into them, you want the center to be wide so it can hold a lot of filling.
-The DeCecco brand did that where as, the store brand was too small.
-So, be sure to compare at the store and get rigatoni that has a large hole in the middle.
+The DeCecco no. 24 did the trick (The no. 26 would be good too) the generic store brands were too small.
+So, be sure to compare at the store and get rigatoni that have large holes in the middle.

 When cooking that pasta, go a couple of minutes less than the box requires.
 It will finish cooking in the oven.

-The menu mentioned brown butter (a no brainer with butternut squash) but I added sage and rosemary because those herbs always go well with brown butter and squash.
+The menu mentioned brown butter (a no-brainer with butternut squash) but I added sage and rosemary because those herbs always go well with brown butter and squash.
+Be sure to see one of my go to sauces Brown Butter Sauce with Maple and Sage – it makes everything taste good!

 When it came to preparing the dish, filling all those rigatoni was tedious and it did take a ton of time.
 BUT it looked spectacular and surprisingly was so easy to eat.
 I just slipped the tine of my fork into a rigatoni and lifted each one to my mouth… NICE!